Featured Articles and the Quality Assessment Process

 - Helpful and abundant supportive media such as images, videos, polls, quizzes, tables, and maps

 - Visually attractive content (both regarding media and layout)

 - No unrelated links or other spammy elements

 - No spelling or grammatical mistakes

-Your Hub may not be Featured for one of two reasons:
+Your article may not be Featured for one of three reasons: